-Sharing experiences is a perfect way for one to grow professionally and as person.
+Sharing experiences is a perfect way for one to grow professionally and as a person.
 Socialising is healthy and it provides us with a continuous source of learning.
-If we do it with people in our profession it will be even more beneficial, since he will be sharing experiences, learning from our peers and teaching a little as well.
+If we do it with people in our profession it will be even more beneficial, since we will be sharing experiences, learning from our peers and teaching a little as well.

 A lonely job

 It doesn’t have to be that way.
-There are plenty ways we can meet colleagues and share our experiences with them.
+There are plenty of ways we can meet colleagues and share our experiences with them.

 One of the best ways of meeting colleagues is through networking events.
 These are events organised by associations like AUSIT or forums like Proz.com.
 Their aim is to get translators and interpreters together, socializing and sharing ideas.

 These are not only great to get us out of our offices but also to allow us to meet our peers, get ideas, solve problems and most of all feel we are not alone.